Reper2/reper2.github.io/README.md

 | <kbd>Ctrl</kbd> + <kbd>Alt</kbd> + <kbd>D</kbd> | Open Developer Source Maps and Script Distribution Layers (`keybinds.js` / `keybinds.ts`) |
 | <kbd>Ctrl</kbd> + <kbd>Z</kbd> | Reset All Found Easter Eggs |

-*Note: Some regions of the keybind screen may contain hidden anomalies.
-Keep an eye out for hidden blocks while browsing your shortcuts!*
+*Note: Some regions of the keybinds page may contain hidden anomalies.
+Keep an eye out for hidden bubbles while browsing your shortcuts!*

 ## 📱 Progressive Web App Functionality
 If your browser supports modern PWA architecture, you can install this platform to run locally and offline.
 To optimise performance and storage, asset loading is stratified: only cached backgrounds load without an active network connection, as they are fetched dynamically rather than pre-cached aggressively inside the Service Worker.